-A taste for letters does not, indeed, imply a taste for religion, nor did the arrival of the former necessarily infer the reformation of the latter.
-Some of the worst of men, such as pope Alexander VI. and his sons, encouraged literature and the arts; and in the panegyrics which the learned men of that age lavished on their patronesses, we find courtezans of Rome joined with ladies of the most illustrious birth.
-The minds of many of the restorers of literature in the fifteenth century were completely absorbed by their favourite studies. views often did not extend beyond the discovery of an old manuscript, or printing and commenting on a classical author.
-Some of them carried their admiration of the literary monuments of pagan Greece so far as to imbibe the religious sentiments which they inculcated; and in the excess of their enthusiasm they did not scruple to give a species of adoration to the authors of such "divine works."
-Others showed by their conduct that they were as great slaves to worldly passions as other men, and ready to support any establishment, however corrupt. which promised to gratify their avarice, their ambition, or their love of pleasure.
-Lorenzo de Medici, the munificent patron of letters, and himself an elegant scholar, testified the most extravagant joy at his son's being elected a cardinal at seven years of age,+ and gave the destined pontiff an education better fitted for a secular potentate than the head of the church; a circumstance which probably contributed more to bring about the Reformation than all the patronage he lavished on literature and the arts.
-Bembo and Sadoleti were both apostolical secretaries, and in their official character composed and subscribed the most tyrannical edicts of the court of Rome.
-The former, of whom it has been said, that he "opened a new Augustan age, emulated Cicero and Virgil with equal success, and
+religion, nor did the revival of the former necessarily infer the reformation of the latter.
+Some of the worst of men, such as pope Alexander VI. and his sons, encouraged literature and the arts; and in the panegyrics which the learned men of that age lavished on their patronesses, we find courtezans of Rome joined with ladies illustrious for their birth and virtue.
+The minds of many of the restorers of literature in the fifteenth century were completely absorbed by their favourite Their views did not extend beyond the discovery of an old manuscript, or printing and commenting on a classical author.
+Some of them carried their admiration of the literary monuments of pagan Greece so far as to imbibe the religious sentiments which they inculcated; and, in the excess of their enthusiasm, they did not scruple to give a species of adoration to the authors of such "divine works." † Others shewed, by their conduct, that they were as great slaves to worldly passions as the most illiterate, and ready to support any establishment, however corrupt, which promised to gratify their avarice, their ambition, or their love of pleasure.
+Lorenzo de Medici, the munificent patron of letters, and himself an elegant scholar, testified the most extravagant joy at his son's being elected a cardinal at seven vears of age, I and gave the destined pontiff an education

 ^{} Roscoe's Life of Leo X. vol. i. p.
-335, 336. vol. ii.
+335, 336, vol. ii.
 220.

-[•] Marsil.
-Ficini Pref. in Plotinum; et Epist. lib. viii. fol.
+[†] Marsil.
+Ficini Pref. in Plotinum; et Epist. lib. viii. p.
 144. Sismondi, Hist. des Rép.
-Ital. tome viii. p.
-238-9.
+Ital. tom. viii. p.
+238, 239.
 Roscoe's Life of Lorenzo de Medici, vol. i. p.
 162, 163, 169.
 Ginguené, Hist.
-Litt. d'Italie, tome iii. p.
+Litt. d'Italie, tom. iii. p.
 362.